Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 April 2025 13.34.35 UTC
+- WIB: Minggu, 20 April 2025 14.24.02 UTC
-- WITA: Minggu, 20 April 2025 14.34.35 UTC
+- WITA: Minggu, 20 April 2025 15.24.02 UTC
-- WIT: Minggu, 20 April 2025 15.34.35 UTC
+- WIT: Minggu, 20 April 2025 16.24.02 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: technology
+Kategori: attitude